 Is Double Jeopardy Violated in a 495 Year Sentence?

 Under Penal Code § 1170.1, the court may only increase a sentence once due to a prior serious felony conviction.
 Under the Three Strikes Law (Penal Code § § 667 (e) and 1170.12), however, multiple sentence increases are allowed People v.
 Williams (2004) 34 Cal.
 4th 397, and 402.
-The reason is that the Three Strikes is intended to discourage reduce recidivism (repeat offenders).Article in Short Form: Is Double Jeopardy Violated if a Court Increases a Sentence More Than Once for Just One Prior Conviction, Resulting in a 495 Year Sentence?
+The reason is that the Three Strikes is intended to discourage reduce recidivism (repeat offenders).Article in Short Form: Sex crime defendant appeals his 458-year sentence as violating principals of double jeopardy because the same enhancement was applied to multiple counts.
+The First Appellate Court agreed in part, but resentenced him, ending up with a sentence that was 495 years instead.

 Under the Habitual Sexual Offender Law (Penal Code § 667.61, 667.71 and 667.6 (d)), the minimum sentence for someone convicted of certain sex offenses under certain circumstances is 25 years to life.